penny64/r3-tdw/docs/devlog.md

+#Fri Nov 21 2014

+It turns out the design needs to be tossed.
+I saved a few things, but I need a fresh start.
+I'm glad I realized this now rather than later.

+Consider the project on indefinite hiatus.

+I've been working on a smaller project tht uses Reactor 3's engine for combat, so I'm moving on to that.

 #Mon Nov  3 2014

 Took a decent break after I wrapped up the big squad changes last week and came